PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 ## Step 4: Create neovim light edition

-For the neovim edition only add nvim-tree plugin and configure to show line numbers.
-The configuration consists simply from one lua and one vimscript file.
+In the light edition, I will demonstrate how to add plugins and configure them easily.
+We will add the nvim-tree plugin and enable line numbers.

 ```
 .
-├── flake.lock
-├── flake.nix
 └── src
-    ├── _lib.nix
     └── packages
         ├── neovim
         │   └── light